russellgordon/ics3u-s1-2023-24/src/site/notes/Concepts/Introduction to Interactive Apps.md

 In the program at this point in time, a logical error of sorts exists.

-If you use the stepper to reduce the base of the power to a value that is less than zero , it presents a mathematically incorrect statement:
+If you use the stepper to reduce the base of the power to a value that is less than zero, it presents a mathematically incorrect statement:

 ![RocketSim_Screenshot_iPhone_15_Pro_2023-11-14_20.29.43.png|300](/img/user/Media/RocketSim_Screenshot_iPhone_15_Pro_2023-11-14_20.29.43.png)